irfanhakim-as/homelab-wiki/courses/hypervisor.md

 ## ESXi

-This details the installation and configuration of ESXi as the hypervisor of choice
+This details the installation and configuration of ESXi as the hypervisor of choice.

 ### References